sheymor21/PokemonGacha/README.md

 docker compose up
 ~~~

-For create only the image of the aplication:
+For create only the image of the application:

 ~~~
 docker build .